Jain flag: Swastika

 It represents that the soul can embody any of these forms, owing to karma, which may escalate it to higher-level forms such as heavenly beings, or degrade it to lower-level forms such as lesser animals or hell beings.

-The purpose of soul is to liberate itself from these four stages and be arihants or Siddha eventually.
+The purpose of the soul is to liberate itself from these four stages and be arihants or Siddha eventually.

-Three Dots
+Three dots

 The three dots above the swastika represent the Ratnatraya (three jewels) of Jainism: